 One shop used to display the AB’s own wikipedia entry, but it seems to have been deleted by the Wikigods.

 The AB assaults you from the first moment you see it.
-There’s no pretence here.
+There’s no pretense here.
 It’s bold, garish, ugly, gaudy and no matter how artfully the sauce is drizzled over the meat and fried potatoes, it still has the aesthetic appeal of a giant bowl of hastily mixed cobblestones and glue.
 The aroma of garlic graces your nostrils with the loving tenderness of a swung cricket bat.

 The AB up close, with barbeque and chilli sauce – there’s no other way, really!